 - Have a spritz bottle of water on standby in case you need to douse any flames that break out on the plank.
 The key to getting the right amount of smoke is to have the plank char and smoulder.

-- Make sure your barbecue temperature is at least 450 F then place the salmon on the plank, skin side down.
+- Put the plank with the salmon on the barbecue grill (about 6 inches above the flames) and cover the lid.
 Cook for about 12 minutes for a thinner filet, 15 minutes for medium thickness and about 18 minutes for a thicker piece.
 Do not turn or move the salmon on the plank.

-- When done, remove the filets from the plank with a large spatula and serve immediately.
+- When done, turn off the heat (gas), open the lid, and cut the salmon into serving portions.
+Use a spatula to remove the filets from the plank and serve immediately.